 Ceylon is a tiny city located in the state of Minnesota.
-With a population of 298 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
-Ceylon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 295 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
+Ceylon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Ceylon is generally considered to be a blue-collar town.
-38.94% of the Ceylon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ceylon is a blue-collar town, with 38.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ceylon is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Ceylon who work in sales jobs (20.35%), healthcare suport services (19.47%), and maintenance occupations (5.31%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ceylon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ceylon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.